hackclub/hackclub/workshops/seven_segment_display/README.md

 ![draging](https://cloud-i27ey1nq6.vercel.app/0draggin_the_arduino.gif)

-The next component is our 7 Segment display.
+The next component is our Seven segment display.
 You can get it by typing the name in the search box provided.
 After finding it, just drag it from there to the workspace and place it beside the Arduino board.
 Also, drag a push-button and 7 resistors onto the screen.
 You will find them just by typing the name in the search box.
 Drag it and place it on the workspace.

 So far, our workspace will be looking like this.